 Other commonly sighted shark species include tiger sharks, which use the island’s estuaries as a habitat for juvenile sharks during summer, basking sharks, and blue sharks.
 It is worth noting that hunting sharks on Long Island is considered illegal.

-Maui Island has had the most shark attacks of all the Hawaiian Islands; about 70 reported shark attacks on its coastlines, with Makena Beach having the most attacks.
-The shark-infested island ranks after Hawaii Island as the second largest in the state with a landmass of 727.2 square miles (1,883 square kilometers).
+Maui Island has had the most shark attacks of all the Hawaiian Islands of about 70 reported shark attacks on its coastlines, with Makena Beach having the most attacks.
+The shark-infested island ranks after Hawaii Island as the second-largest in the state with a landmass of 727.2 square miles (1,883 square kilometers).
 While the coastlines attract tourists annually, it also makes for a suitable habitat for sharks.

 The most commonly spotted shark on the coastlines of Maui Island is the tiger shark.
 Tiger sharks are considered aggressive alongside their cousins, the bull shark and the great white, which are likely to attack humans unprovoked.
 Other shark species around the island include cookie-cutter sharks, Galapagos, sandbars, and grey reef sharks.